tscircuit/tscircuit/README.md

 ### Does this use AI?

 No, but AI is pretty good at generating circuits!
-I'm trying to make an AI that helps bootstrap circuits!
+Try it with copilot!

 ---